 - Mutual funds may become unable to perform their mission if they grow too large—this is particularly true of funds targeting smaller-capitalization stocks or a limited investment universe.
 Large funds might be prevented from buying additional shares in a company given ownership constraints.
 Managers also may find it difficult to buy or sell significant amounts of a stock given limits on how many shares are usually traded.

 With these considerations in mind, on December 31, 2013, at 4p.m.
-ET, the Small-Cap Stock Fund and the New Horizons Fund will be closed to new investors.
+ET, the Small-Cap Stock Fund and the New Horizons Fund were closed to new investors.
 However, existing shareholders in these mutual funds may continue to buy, exchange, and sell shares in accordance with our existing fund policies.

 For investors who specifically want exposure to domestic mid and small markets, consider the T. Rowe Price Extended Equity Market Index Fund (PEXMX).
 This fund seeks to track the performance of a benchmark index that measures the investment return of small-and mid-capitalization U.S. stocks.